gamma-opt/spro-notes/course/content/chapter_1/4-recourse_types.md

 ## Relatively complete recourse

-A common form of recourse in model representing real-world problems is the so-called *relatively-complete recourse*.
-In this case, we only require feasibility of the recourse problem for feasible first-stage solutions $x \in X$.
+A common form of recourse in models representing real-world problems is the so-called *relatively-complete recourse*.
+In this case, we only require the feasibility of the recourse problem for feasible first-stage solutions $x \in X$.

 This often makes sense in practice, as in such cases one is often concerned with feasibility as a whole and deem not relevant the consideration of feasible recourse problems when the first-stage solution $x$ is not itself feasible.

 For obtaining a formal statement of relative complete recourse, we can modify {eq}`eq:complete_recourse` as follows